✨How to Maximize Your Health Benefits Using Acupuncture✨

 We can see and feel the abundant harvest associated with this time of year.
 Fruits and veggies abound, the warm weather waxes and wanes as the lush greenery soaks up the moist air, and in the natural world the energy stabilizes and provides us with the opportunity to settle and ground.

-The Earth element, as you might have guessed, governs the digestive process, is a significant system relating to how much energy we have throughout the day.
+The Earth element, as you might have guessed, governs the digestive process, and is a significant system relating to how much energy we have throughout the day.
 It does indeed have a role related to grounding, as well.
-The Earth element encompasses both the Stomach and the Spleen, however, the Spleen is given particular emphasis in the Chinese medical system.
-No one reveres your Spleen and its energy quite like your acupuncturist!
+The Earth element encompasses both the Stomach and the Spleen, however, the Spleen is given particular emphasis in the Chinese Medical system.
+No one reveres your Spleen and its Energy quite like your Acupuncturist!
 We literally will not stop talking to people about their Spleens. :)

 Screen Shot 2019-08-23 at 1.52.57 PM.png